ClonyPDF home

 Why it fails: expressions distort the facial landmarks the scanner measures, so the photo will not match a neutral face at an e-gate.

 How to avoid it: relax your face, look straight at the camera and keep your mouth closed.
+See expression rules, smile rules and teeth visibility.

 5. Incorrect head size or position